01Why Trade With a Profit Target?

 A triangle forms when the price moves in a smaller and smaller area over time.
 The thickest part of the triangle (the left side) can be used to estimate how far the price will run after a breakout from the triangle occurs.
 Triangles are covered extensively in Triangle Chart Patterns and Day Trading Strategies.

 If the price moves aggressively higher, say jumping $1 in price, and then stalls, moving in a narrow range for a few minutes of say $0.06, when the price breaks out of that consolidation it could well move about $1 again (either higher or lower).
-See How to Trade Flag Patterns for more on this type of formation.
+This is referred to as a Trade Flag Pattern.

 Measured moves provide a way to estimate a risk/reward ratio.
 Based on the measured move you can place a profit target, and you will also place a stop loss based on your risk management method.
 The profit potential should outweigh the risk.
 If the expected profit doesn't compensate you for the risk you are taking, skip the trade.